Retail Equation Playground

 - A sale is in effect lowering the Average sale by 15%, this is expected to increase traffic by 25% how much more $$$ should I expect?

 - Select Period for (Last Week or Last Year) where sale will be in effect

 Does adding more staff help improve service?
 (Advanced)

-Simulate the affect of adding more staff hours to serve the customers already coming into the location.
-Assuming that the traffic will roughly be the same, and Customer to Staff ratio is not already at its ideal improving the service quality (Customer to staff ratio) will lead to more sales even though the transactions to staff ratio dips slightly.
+Simulate the effect of adding more staff hours to serve the customers already coming into the location.
+Assuming that the traffic will roughly be the same, and Customer to Staff ratio is not already at its ideal, improving the service quantity (Customer to staff ratio) will lead to more sales, even though the service quality (transactions to staff ratio) dips slightly.
 Note: that sales will improve with more staff hours provided the cust/st ratio isn't already at its ideal and above it.
 Otherwise, more staff hours can mean an unproductive expense.

-- Select Day for (Last Week or Last Year) where staff will be increased
+- Select a day for (Last Week or Last Year) where staff will be increased

-- Decease Transactions by 6 (1 less per staff hour - as they may not be as experienced) - This will lower transactions per staff ratio
+- Decrease Transactions by 6 (1 less per staff hour - as they may not be as experienced) - This will lower transactions per staff ratio

 - (Optional) Adjust Average sale to slightly higher as theoretically Sales staff should have a little extra time to spend with customer to upsell accessories.

 Bad Weather Forecasted - Can we do anything as it is not in our control?

 A storm is coming and there will be a 50% decrease in Traffic for the day, how can I compensate for lost sales?